Khanhiba/Demo/README.md

 # Tech form
-this is first demo repo
+this is tech repo repo
 <br>
 Author - Hiba